atomic-package/docs/docs/pages/base.md

 # Base

-<p class="uk-text-lead">This component provides the default style for all HTML elements.</p>
+<p class="text docsLeadText">This component provides the default style for all HTML elements.</p>

 ***